NHOrus/srwq-compilation/episode-05.md

 "Wait, you have chocolate?"

-"I ate it all but I didn't eat it good and its all over my face and my dress and everythiiiing...."
+"I ate it all but I didn't eat it good and its all over my face and my dress and everythiiiing..."

 "...oh."

 "If you open the door, I'll let you lick it off."

-"....NO!!"
+"...NO!!"

 Just then, your mobile begins to ring.
 DO YOU ANSWER IT??